Transfer Programs are designed to position you for a successful transfer to a four year college in order to complete a Bachelor's degree.

 Wed., April 19th - 9:00am - 1:00pm, Library- Fort Hays State University

 SPRING TRANSFER FAIR - 19+ colleges attending: Feb.
 2nd, 11:00am - 1:00pm, Student Union

 Students who transfer to a Kansas public university from a Kansas public community college or technical college (or vice versa) are eligible for Reverse Transfer, which allows for the attainment of any associate degree for which one is eligible along the way to additional certificates and degrees.
 Visit the Kansas Board of Regents Reverse Transfer webpage for more information.

 Currently Barton has signed Reverse Transfer Agreements with Fort Hays State University, Kansas State University, and Wichita State University.
 If you are currently enrolled at FHSU, KSU, or WSU and transferred at least 45 Barton hours and did not earn a degree from Barton you may qualify.
 If you have any questions please contact your current University Registrar or send an email to firstname.lastname@example.org

 Transferring to Barton

-Students seeking a degree/certificate from Barton need to provide all official transcripts, high school and college, for previous coursework.
+Students seeking a certificate/degree from Barton should meet with their academic advisor prior to sending any post-secondary transcripts to Barton.
 Visit the Transcript Request and Information webpage for further instructions.

 High School to Barton Community College